alpkabac/sukima/README.md

 3. You will be redirected to the new admin account, where you can create your first bot!
    - You can use the link `http://IP_OF_THE_MACHINE:7319/?login=YOUR_LOGIN&key=YOUR_PASSWORD` to connect to your new admin interface at any time
    - From there, you can now create bots and new users (creating a user also creates a new bot for this user)
+   - You'll need to create one or more discord bots through discord's website, check here for a tutorial: https://imgur.com/a/reC2kyC

 # Tips